Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Introduction

 \subsection{Contributions}

-In this paper, we aim to investigate the role of vehicular formation in improving traffic performance and to identify the optimal formation for AVs in mixed traffic.
-Motivated by the seminal experiments in~\cite{sugiyama2008traffic,stern2018dissipation}, we consider a ring-road setup that has received increasing attention thanks to its convenience, including representation of a simplified closed traffic system with no boundary conditions and correspondence with a straight road of infinite length and periodic dynamics~\cite{cui2017stabilizing, zheng2020smoothing, giammarino2020traffic}.
+In this paper, we investigate the role of vehicular formation in improving traffic performance and then identify the optimal formation for AVs in mixed traffic.
+Motivated by the seminal experiments in~\cite{sugiyama2008traffic,stern2018dissipation}, we consider a single-lane ring-road setup which represents a simplified closed traffic system with no boundary conditions and also corresponds with a straight road of infinite length and periodic dynamics~\cite{cui2017stabilizing, zheng2020smoothing, giammarino2020traffic}.
 We establish a set-function formulation to describe the mixed traffic performance, and this naturally leads to a set function optimization problem.
-We first consider the case of noncooperative formation under an ACC-type controller.
-Then, we further investigate the cooperative formation where the AV controllers are cooperatively designed in different formations.
-We finally carry out extensive numerical studies to reveal the optimal formation of AVs in mixed traffic flow.
+We first consider the case of noncooperative formation under an independently designed ACC-type controller.
+Then, we further investigate the cooperative formation where the AV controllers are centrally designed in different formations.
 Some initial discussions appeared in~\cite{li2020optimal}.
-Our main results are:
+Our main results of this paper are as follows.